cbedroid/Messenger-UI/README.md

-# Messager-UX
+# Messenger-UX
-Create replica  mobile text messaging  UX using HTML, CSS, and Javascript
+Creating a replica mobile text messaging app UI using HTML, CSS, and Javascript